 Elkhorn Fern, Dwarf Elkhorn Fern, Climbing Bird’s Nest Fern, Terrestrial Elkhorn Fern, Fishtail Strap Fern, Fishtail Fern…

-Microsorum punctatum (L.) Copel. is the correct and accepted scientific name for this species of Microsorum.
+Microsorum punctatum (L.) Copel. is the accepted scientific name for this species of Microsorum.
 It was named and described as such by Edwin Bingham Copeland in University of California Publications in Botany in 1929.
 It was first named and described as Acrostichum punctatum by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Microsorum Link, was named and described by Johann Heinrich Friedrich Link in Hortus Regius Botanicus Berolinensis in 1833.

 There are three other species of ferns that were named Polypodium punctatum by other authors which have been moved to other genera.
-They all have “typical ferny fronds”. instead of the strap-like fronds of this species… There are MANY species of ferns throughout much of the world that were given different names by different botanists.
+They all have “typical ferny fronds” instead of the strap-like fronds of this species… There are MANY species of ferns throughout much of the world that were given different names by different botanists.
 Then there are those, as in Polypodium punctatum, where the same name was given to several entirely different plants.
 Many species of ferns have MULTIPLE (understatement) synonyms.
-Like this one with 49…
+Like this one with 50…

 Polypodium punctatum Thunb.=Hypolepis punctata (Thunb.)
 Mett.